Hafiz Abdul Kareem: Political career

-He was nominated by PML-N as its candidate in 2018 Pakistani Senate election.
+He was nominated by PML-N as its candidate in the 2018 Pakistani Senate election.
 However the Election Commission of Pakistan declared all PML-N candidates for the Senate election as independent after a ruling of the Supreme Court of Pakistan.

 He was elected to the Senate of Pakistan as an independent candidate on a technocrat seat from Punjab in Senate election.
 He was backed in the election by PML-N and joined the treasury benches, led by PML-N after getting elected.
-He took oath as Senator on 12 March 2018.
+He took oath as a Senator on 12 March 2018.
 On 12 March 2018, he ceased to hold the office of Federal Minister for Communication due to resignation from the National Assembly.
-On 15 March 2018, he was re-inducted into the federal cabinet of Prime Minister Shahid Khaqan Abbasi and was re-appointed as Federal Minister for Communications.
+On 15 March 2018, he was re-inducted into the federal cabinet of Prime Minister Shahid Khaqan Abbasi and re-appointed as Federal Minister for Communications.
 Upon the dissolution of the National Assembly on the expiration of its term on 31 May 2018, Kareem ceased to hold the office as Federal Minister for Communications.